Pub-113, Registering your Business

 Who must register as a retailer?

-- you have or maintain within this state, directly or by a subsidiary, an office, distribution house, sales house, warehouse or other place of business, or any agent or other representative operating within this State under your authority or a subsidiary of yours, irrespective of whether such place of business or agent or other representative is located here permanently or temporarily, or whether you or your subsidiary is licensed to do business in this State;
+- you have or maintain within this State, directly or by a subsidiary, an office, distribution house, sales house, warehouse or other place of business, or any agent or other representative operating within this State under your authority or a subsidiary of yours, irrespective of whether such place of business or agent or other representative is located here permanently or temporarily, or whether you or your subsidiary is licensed to do business in this State;

 - you have a contract with a person located in this State under which the person, for a commission or other consideration based upon the sale of tangible personal property by you, directly or indirectly refers potential customers to you by providing to the potential customers a promotional code or other mechanism that allows you to track purchases referred by such persons.
-Examples of mechanisms that allow you to track purchases referred by such persons include but are not limited to the use of a link on the person’s Internet website, promotional codes distributed through the person’s hand-delivered or mailed material, and promotional codes distributed by the person through radio or other broadcast media.
-The provisions of this paragraph apply only if the cumulative gross receipts from sales of tangible personal property by you to customers who are referred to you by all persons in this state under such contracts exceed $10,000 during the preceding four quarterly calendar ending on the last day of March, June, September, and December;
+Examples of mechanisms that allow you to track purchases referred by such persons include but are not limited to the use of a link on the person’s internet website, promotional codes distributed through the person’s hand-delivered or mailed material, and promotional codes distributed by the person through radio or other broadcast media.
+The provisions of this paragraph apply only if the cumulative gross receipts from sales of tangible personal property by you to customers who are referred to you by all persons in this State under such contracts exceed $10,000 during the preceding four quarterly periods ending on the last day of March, June, September, and December;

 - you have contract with a person located in this State under which:

-- you sell the same or substantially similar line of products as the person located in this state and do so using an identical or substantially similar name, trade name, or trademark as the person located in this state; and
+- you sell the same or substantially similar line of products as the person located in this State and do so using an identical or substantially similar name, trade name, or trademark as the person located in this State; and

-- you provide a commission or other consideration to the person located in this state based upon the sale of tangible personal property by you.
+- you provide a commission or other consideration to the person located in this State based upon the sale of tangible personal property by you.

-The provisions of this paragraph apply only if the cumulative gross receipts from sales of tangible personal property by you to customers in this state under all such contracts exceed $10,000 during the preceding four quarterly periods ending on the last day of March, June, September, and December.
+The provisions of this paragraph apply only if the cumulative gross receipts from sales of tangible personal property by you to customers in this State under all such contracts exceed $10,000 during the preceding four quarterly periods ending on the last day of March, June, September, and December.

 Under what circumstances would I be registered as a reseller?